gmazzo/swift-codeowners-plugin/README.md

 }
 ```
 > [!NOTE]
-> Due Swift macros limitations, the `#codeowners` macro can be provided out-of-the-box,
+> Due Swift macros limitations, the `#codeowners` macro can not be provided out-of-the-box,
-> and it requires to define an ad-hoc `.macro` target in your project.
+> and it requires instead to define an ad-hoc `.macro` target in your project.

 ### Setting up the `#codeowners` macro
 First, declare a new macro target in your `Package.swift` (if you don't have one yet):